 “There is a constant pressure on agents to sell maximum chemicals.
 The greed of some extra incentives leads these agents to sell more than the required amount of chemicals to the poor and illiterate farmers,” he explains.

 As fate would have it, Pawan was soon offered a job in the International Horticulture Innovation and Training Centre (IHITC) as a trainer.

-The first village that Pawan had to train was Dungarpur, and the task given to him was to make the village fully organic.
+The first village that Pawan had to train was Jhalawar and then Dungarpur.
+The task given to him was to make the village fully organic.
 Literature, posters, and pamphlets were distributed to promote the use of organic farming in the district.
 Farmers were made aware of the modern techniques and the schemes of the government.
 Seminars and workshops were conducted, and the farmers were trained to use organic cultivation techniques.
 The farmers and supervisors were also called to IHITC to gain a practical experience about this method and how the government schemes might benefit them.

 “The work is still going on.
 It’s just the beginning.
 There’s lot more to do,” says Pawan while speaking to TBI.